Jami-tsm/PhiDeltaThetaSite/README.md

 ## ##Purpose

-Develop a new chapter website for the New York Eta chapter of Phi Delta Theta Fraternity Inc. , located at the Rochester Institute of Technology.
+Develop a new chapter website for the New York Eta chapter of Phi Delta Theta Fraternity Inc., located at the Rochester Institute of Technology.

 ## ##Tools